mbensmida/sphinx-poc/docs/ManageTasks.rst

 |image44|

-If you wish this project and its tasks to be displayed and synchronized in the `Calendar <#PLFUserGuide.ManagingYourCalendars.Interface>`__ application, check the box that says "*Enable Calendar Integration*\ ".
+If you wish this project and its tasks to be displayed and synchronized in the :ref:`Calendar <Interface>` application, check the box that says "*Enable Calendar Integration*\ ".

 .. note:: -  The length of project name should be less than 100 characters.
 		  -  Sub-projects DO NOT inherit the task calendar from their parent.
 Instead, they come with their own calendar if the Calendar integration is enabled.

 6. Click Save to finish creating your project.